safwachy/safe-chat/README.md

 export DOCKER_GATEWAY_HOST=172.17.0.1
 ```

-Run the following command at the root of the project to start the App (make sure that Docker is running in you machine).
+Run the following command at the root of the project to start the App (make sure that Docker is running in your machine).
 ```
 docker-compose up -d
 ```